akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

 ### 1.1 Generate SSH Keys for Linux VM Authentication

-In this exercise, We'll be generating SSH Keys which will be used to authenticate with Linux Virtual Machines.
+In this exercise, We will be generating SSH Keys which will be used to authenticate with Linux Virtual Machines.

 1.Select  **Cloud Shell** from the upper right corner of the Azure Portal.